KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

 The **precision** attribute is optional and is a number type attribute.
 If added and if the result value is a number, the decimal precision will be forced to the selected one.

+*kn-repeat*

 ``<div kn-repeat="true" limit="LIMIT-NUMBER"> ...
 REPEATED-CONTENT ... </div>``

 The ``kn-repeat`` attribute is available to every HTML5 tag, and is a tool to repeat the element for every row of the selected dataset.

 This attribute is naturally linked to ``kn-column`` tag.
 If inside a ``kn-column`` tag without a row attribute is present, the ``kn-repeat`` will show the column value for every row of the dataset.

-Inside a ``kn-repeat`` is possible to use the specific tag [kn-repeat-index], that will print the index of the repeated column row.
+Inside a ``kn-repeat`` is possible to use the specific tag ``[kn-repeat-index]``, that will print the index of the repeated column row.

 The **limit** attribute is optional and is a number type attribute.
 If added the number of row repeated will be limited to the selected number.
 If no limit is provided just the first row will be returned.
 If you want to get all records, you can set it to -1, but be careful because big datasets can take a while to load completely.

+*kn-if*

 ``<div kn-if="CODE-TO-EVALUATE"> ... </div>``

 The ``kn-if`` attribute is available to every HTML5 tag and is a way to conditionally show or hide an element based on some other value.
-The attribute content will be evaluated after the other tags substitution, so will be possible to use other tags inside.
+The attribute content will be evaluated after the other tags substitution, so it will be possible to use other tags inside.
 If the evaluation returns true the tag will be shown, otherwise it will be deleted from the execution.

+*kn-cross*

 ``<div kn-cross> ... </div>``

 The ``kn-cross`` attribute is available to every HTML5 tag and is a way to make the element interactive on click.
-This attribute generates an on click event on the element to open the cross navigation set.
+This attribute makes the element clickable to open the cross navigation specified in the widget settings.
 If there is no cross navigation set this tag will not work.

+*kn-preview*

 ``<div kn-preview="DATASET-TO-SHOW"> ... </div>``

 The ``kn-preview`` attribute is available to every HTML5 tag and is a way to make the element interactive on click.
-This attribute generates an on click event on the element to open the dataset preview dialog.
+This attribute makes the element clickable to open the dataset preview dialog.
 The attribute value will be the *dataset label* of the dataset that you want to open.
 If a dataset is not specified the cockpit will use the one set for the widget.
 If no dataset has been set and the attribute has no value this tag will not work.

+*kn-selection*

 ``<div kn-selection-column="COLUMN-NAME" kn-selection-value="COLUMN-VALUE"> ... </div>``

 The ``kn-selection-column`` attribute is available to every HTML5 tag and is a way to make the element interactive on click.
-This attributes generates an on click event on the element to set the chosen column and value in the cockpit selections.
-The default will use as a selection the first row value for the column.
+This attributes makes the element clickable to set the chosen column and value as a selection filter in the cockpit.
+The default will use as a selection the first row value of the column.

-The **kn-selection-value** attribute is optional and will add a specific value to the column selection.
+The **kn-selection-value** attribute is optional and will let you specify a specific value as a column selection filter.

+*kn-variable*

 ``[kn-variable='VARIABLE-NAME' key='VARIABLE-KEY']``

 The ``kn-variable`` tag is the tool to read the runtime value of one of the defined variables.
-It will change depending on the current value and can be used inside kn-if and kn-calc.
+It will change depending on the current value and can be used inside ``kn-if`` and ``kn-calc``.

 The **key** attribute is optional and will select a specific key from the variable object if the variable is "Dataset" type, returning a specific value instead of a complete dataset.